 These highly technical claims require specialist advice from experienced experts such as those at Hart Brown to ensure that you get the maximum compensation you deserve.

-To speak to a specialist clinical negligence solicitor who can help you with a lack of informed consent claim or any other type of medical negligence claim contact us now by calling, emailing or filling in our free initial advice form.
+To speak to a specialist clinical negligence solicitor who can help you with a lack of informed consent claim or any other type of medical negligence claim contact us now by calling, emailing or starting a live chat.

 Gerard qualified with a large regional firm in 1991.
 Since 1995 he has specialised exclusively on claimant personal injury work.
 More recently he has focused on complex higher value clinical negligence and personal injury claims.